andreaalf97/ing-sw-2019-Alfieri-Carrioli-Ceruti/README.md

 # Prova Finale Ingegneria del Software 2019
 ## Gruppo AM29

+This final project was made between March and July 2019 as our final thesis project at Politecnico di Milano. <br> Final score was 30 cum laude / 30 ( A+ )

 ## How to start JARs

 You can find them under "Deliverables/Final Deadline/JARs"